 1/4 cup of powdered sugar

-Preheat oven to 350-degrees F.
+Preheat oven to 350°F.

 Grease a 10-inch cast-iron (ovenproof) skillet with butter.

 In a large mixing bowl, whisk together the buttermilk, vanilla extract, ricotta, and eggs.
-In a separate medium-size mixing bowl, combine the flour, cornmeal, maple sugar, baking soda, and salt, whisk dry ingredients together until combined.
+In a separate medium-size mixing bowl, combine the flour, cornmeal, maple sugar, baking soda, and salt, and whisk the dry ingredients together until combined.
 Using a wooden spoon, stir in the buttermilk mixture until smooth.

-Directions For Maple Whipped Cream:
+Instructions for the Maple Whipped Cream:

 In the meantime, in a pre-chilled large mixing bowl, add heavy cream.
 Using a hand-held mixer, beat the whipped cream until soft peaks form.
 Add maple emulsion (extract) and powdered sugar.
 Beat until firm.
 Cover with plastic wrap and transfer to the refrigerator to chill.